mkimuci/ioling/pages/pages-root-folder/index.md

 Why not give some of our [past problems](/problems/by_year/) a try and see if you have what it takes to compete in the world's toughest puzzles in language and linguistics?

-### Taipei 2025
+### Bucharest 2026
-The Twenty-second IOL, hosted by Taiwan, has successfully concluded on July 30th, 2025.
-A total of 227 contestants of 57 teams representing 42 countries and territories competed in IOL 2025.
-You can find more information <a href="/results/2025">here</a>.
+The Twenty-third IOL, hosted by Romania, has successfully concluded on August 2nd, 2026.
+A total of 255 contestants of 65 teams representing 46 countries and territories competed in IOL 2026.
+You can find more information <a href="/results/2026">here</a>.

 <!-- <a href="/sponsorship/">
   ![Call for sponsors](/images/spons2.png)